James L. Wade III, MD, FACP, FASCO

 Medical Oncology / Hematology

 Dr. James L. Wade III, medical oncologist, is the founder of Cancer Care Specialists of Illinois.
-He primarily sees patients at our main office at the Cancer Care Center of Decatur, but also sees patients at Crossroads Cancer Center in Effingham, Taylorville Memorial Hospital, and CCSI Swansea, IL – St. Louis Metro East.
+He primarily sees patients at our main office at the Cancer Care Center of Decatur, but also sees patients at Crossroads Cancer Center in Effingham, and Taylorville Memorial Hospital.

 Dr. Wade received his M.D. degree from the University of Illinois College of Medicine, Abraham Lincoln School of Medicine, Chicago, Illinois, in 1978.
 After completing his residency in Internal Medicine in 1981, Dr. Wade served as the Chief Resident in Medicine at the University of Illinois Hospital, Chicago.
 In 1984, he completed a fellowship in Hematology/Oncology at the University of Chicago.